There is nothing worse than a slow website. Especially slow online stores!

 Notice how the connection time aka Time to First Byte (TTFB) is ~15ms from Australia (my target audience) but almost 1s from Europe?
 Server location matters.

 If you have customer’s worldwide, then I recommend setting up a content delivery network aka CDN.
 I recommend using CloudFlare to get started (it’s free to use).
-Other CDN providers I’ve used include KeyCDN, StackPath & BunnyCDN.
+Other CDN providers I’ve used and recommend include KeyCDN, StackPath & BunnyCDN.
 Note that if you use Cloudways for hosting, you automatically get access to StackPath (aka CloudwaysCDN).

 3. Use the latest PHP version